European Investigation Order: Implementation challenges

+Subsequent, the Court of Justice has further clarified the relationship between the EIO and the rights of the defence.
+In M.N.
+(EncroChat) (C - 670/22), the Court considered EIOs issued by German authorities for the transmission of encrypted telecommunications data that had already been obtained by French authorities.
+The Court held that an EIO requesting the transmission of evidence already in the possession of the executing State may, under certain conditions, be issued by a public prosecutor, even where the conditions applicable to the gathering of that evidence in the issuing Stae have not been satisfied.
+However, compliance with the fundamental rights of the persons concerned must remain subject to subsequent judicial review.
+Another question addessed by the Court is the use of evidence obtained through an EIO.
+Under Art.
+14(7) of the Directive 2014/41, national criminal courts must disregard information where accused person is not in a position to comment effectively on it and where that information is likely to have a preponderant influnce on the findings of the fact.
+The judgement therefore links the mutual recognition framework for cross border evidence with procedural safeguards concerning the accused's ability to challenge evidence.
+Consequently, this judgement helps to clarify this issue by stressing that the accused must have an effcetive opportunity to challenge important evidence.

 History

 The Directive was proposed in April 2010, by a group of seven European Union Member States: Austria, Bulgaria, Belgium, Estonia, Slovenia, Spain and Sweden.
 The EIO would replace the existing legal framework applicable to the gathering and transfer of evidence between the member states.
 It proposed a procedure that would allow an authority in one member state (the "issuing authority") to request specific criminal investigative measures be carried out by an authority in another member state (the "executing authority").
 The measure is based on the principle of mutual recognition established in article 82(1) of the TFEU.
 Article 82(1) stipulates that judicial cooperation in criminal matters within the European Union shall be based upon the mutual recognition of judgements and judicial decisions.

 The EIO contained several significant innovations over existing procedures.
 The EIO focuses on the investigative measure to be executed, rather than on the type of evidence to be gathered.
 The EIO has a broad scope – all investigative measures are covered, except those explicitly excluded.
 In principle, the issuing authority decides on the type of investigative measure to be used.
 However, flexibility is introduced by allowing, in a limited number of cases, the executing authority to decide to have recourse to an investigative measure other than that provided for in the EIO.
 Clear time limits are provided for the recognition and, with more flexibility, for the execution of the EIO.
 The proposal also innovates by providing the legal obligation to execute the EIO with the same celerity and priority as for a similar national case.
 The EIO provides for the use of a form that should be used in all cases.